cheddesi/onehippo-es-docker-demo/README.md

 sudo sysctl -w vm.max_map_count=262144 exit
 ```
+### Important Notes
-Allocate enough RAM to the docker machine.
+* Allocate enough RAM to the docker machine.
 4GB is recommended.
+* Mount the current directory as a shared folder to Docker virtual machine, Elasticsearch requires the certificates accessible from a volumen.

 ## Running the demo
 1. Clone the git repo to local machine
 ```sh